-I am merely here to guide you, to play devil’s advocate, to tell you what *I* think works, or doesn’t work, and why, and to suggest such changes as I think need making to improve the book.
+I am merely here to guide you, to play devil’s advocate, to tell you what “I” think works, or doesn’t work, and why, and to make such changes as I think need making to improve the book.
 To give you my opinion—it’s what you’re paying for, after all.

 I don’t care about pandering to your ego; your mother can do that—I care about your story … your book.
 With your name on it!

 My role is to help you to make sure your book comes out as good a book as we can make it, recognizing that the time for major rewriting is BEFORE YOU SUBMIT IN THE FIRST PLACE.

-It can also be extremely helpful—for purposes of your own proofing, but especially if/when it comes time for you to do the formatting required by any publisher—if you click “on” the ¶ icon, or its equivalent in your word processing program's task bar.
+It can also be extremely helpful—for purposes of your own proofing, but especially if/when it comes time for you to do the formatting required by any publisher—if you click “on” the ¶ icon in your task bar.
 This turns off/on all the paragraph marks, spacing marks, etc., within your ms. Usually this icon is beside the % icon that lets you increase/decrease the on-screen type size to make reading easier (another nifty and oft-needed aspect of things, especially if you write on a small-screen lap-top.)

 In today’s market, presentation is everything.
-There are acquisitions editors out there who will knock back a manuscript if they find *x* mistakes in *y* pages and think the author should reasonably have caught them.
+There are acquisitions editors out there who will knock back a manuscript if they find “x” number of mistakes in “y” number of pages and think the author should reasonably have caught them.
 If their publisher—who pays them, let us not forget—has an accessible style guide, they expect you to pay attention to it … to USE it.
 If nothing else, get in the habit of using a simple generic style guide and being consitent.
 You want your potential editor to be concentrating on the quality of your writing, not a lot of distracting formatting issues!